UW Huskies coach Jimmy Lake remains optimistic that there will be college football this fall

 Should spring practices never happen, Lake was also asked if a typical training camp would be sufficient to prepare his team for a full season in the fall.

-And, no surprise: his answer was optimistic.
+And, no surprise: His answer was optimistic.

 “If we started training camp the way we normally start training camp, I think that almost 30 days (of preparations) is going to be good enough and we can keep the schedule exactly the way it is,” he said.
 “We are constantly trying to keep our team healthy throughout that 30 days of training camp.
 Every practice is crucial, but I think 30 days will be enough.